anadynamics/anadynamics.github.io/docs/nma_flexibility.md

 ```
 > ./step_1.sh
 LC8 cavity C
-Flexibility:  0.2432334785
+Rigidity:  4.0808210217

 LC8 cavity D
-Flexibility:  0.3390829314
+Rigidity:  3.8639151884

 TcTex cavity C
-Flexibility:  0.5518120665
+Rigidity:  1.8122111870

 TcTex cavity D
-Flexibility:  0.5292739607
+Rigidity:  1.8893806879
 ```

-Again, the absolute value flexibility index is not exact, but we notice the same difference in flexibility we saw before:
-TcTex1 has more flexible cavities than LC8.
+And we see the same difference in flexibility we saw before: TcTex1 has more flexible cavities than LC8.

-Notice that this time we only used 20 vectors and 20 frequencies, instead of the whole set of collective coordinates (504 for LC8 and 576 for TcTex1), as we did in the [previous tutorial](flexibility.html).
-Yet, we still got the same result.
+But we also notice the rigidities are much lower this time.
+This is because we only used 20 vectors and 20 frequencies instead of the whole set of collective coordinates (504 for LC8 and 576 for TcTex1), as we did in the [previous tutorial](flexibility.html).
-This is because we used the first 20 normal modes, the ones with the lowest frequencies and more biological relevance.
+Yet, we still got the same result since we used the first 20 normal modes, the ones with the lowest frequencies and more biological relevance.